-All the rules can be found under the Joint Federal Travel Regulations, which is linked at the bottom of this article.
+The latest updates cover COVID-19-related per diem policies for those who return from TDY and are forced into mandatory quarantine.
+Details can be found in the Joint Federal Travel Regulations, which is linked at the bottom of this article.

 How are Per Diem Rates Determined?

 Per Diem rates are given for specific locations.
-The rates range from $129 per day in the Continental US (CONUS), and up to $823 per day in Out of CONUS (or OCONUS) locations.
+The rates range from $151 per day in the CONtinental US (CONUS) to over $800 per day in OCONUS (Outside CONUS) locations.
 Again, the total rate is split between your lodging and your Meals and Incidental Expenses.

 Rates for these locations are determined by three organizations: The General Services Administration (GSA), The Department of State (DoS), and The Defense Travel Management Office (DTMO).